bvsrini/GettingAndCleaningData/code book.md

 ## Project Description
-The project involves using the data collected from the accelerometers from the Samsung Galaxy S Smart phone, working with it and prepare a clean data set "Human Activity Recognition Using Smart phones Dataset Version 10" data set collected from  the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) or [Project Data Set] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) site is studied and a tidy data set is worked out for useful analysis The tidy set involves only the data associated with  the mean and standard deviation of multiple variables associated  with the data files
+The project involves using the data collected from the accelerometers from the Samsung Galaxy S Smart phone, working with it and prepare a clean data set "Human Activity Recognition Using Smart phones Dataset Version 10".
+Data set collected from  the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) or [Project Data Set] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) site is studied and a tidy data set is worked out for useful analysis.
+The tidy set contains only the data associated with  the mean and standard deviation variables associated  given in the data files.

 ##Study design and data processing
-The original data  was collected from the Samsung Galaxy phones from 30 volunteers by various experiments Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smart phone (Samsung Galaxy S II) on the waist Using its embedded accelerometer and gyroscope, number of observations were captured  for the 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data The "Data Set Information" in the  [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) or the README.txt contains more information
+The original data  was collected from the Samsung Galaxy phones from 30 volunteers by various experiments.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smart phone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, number of observations were captured  for the 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The "Data Set Information" in the  [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) or the README.txt contains more information